EeeBeeDee/simply-service/README.md

 As Bootstrap was used fairly extensively, not many media queries were needed to facilitate a responsive design and this epic ended up being a lot smaller than I had imagined when planning the site.

+---

 ### **Epic 6: Documentation and Testing**

 Create both my TESTING.md and this README.md to document the creation and implementation to this project.

+---

 ## **Non Essential Epics**

 ### **Epic 7: User Accounts**

+User accounts have been extended slightly to allow for email and phone numbers to be taken on registration and then used to autopopulate the bookings form.
+My plan was for more extension to the model and to use it for the creation of user generated restaurants.

+Extending the user profile while using django-allauth turned out to be fairly cumbersome and lacking in documentation so due to time constraints I didn't fully realize this feature.

+---

 ### **Epic 9: Unique Error Pages**

 Low down the list but easy to implement I added unique 404 and 500 error pages.
 Although this was only realistically one task I added this as an epic as it was something I had never done and contained a bit of both front end and django work.

+---

 ## **Unresolved Epics**